Coder-Scoop-Inc/laravel-paypal-integration/README.md

   2. Add coderscoop\laravelpaypal\PaypalServiceProvider::class to your service provider in config/app

 ### USAGE
-This paackage will add the following routes to your project
+This package will add the following routes to your project

 #### paypal/demo - GET